adamkrone/window-pane/README.md

 **default:** windowPane selector

 CSS selector of elements that will display the image as their background.
-Only necessary if you want to use the image on a child element of the "window pane".
+Only necessary if you want to use the image on a child element of the "window pane". _Currently only supports child elements that fill the "window pane"._

 **Example:** animation that reveals a different child element on rollover.